opper-ai/opperai-agent-sdk/README.md

 ## Features

-- **Tools-Based Reasoning**: Think → Act reasoning loop with dynamic tool selection
+- **Reasoning with customizable model**: Think → Act reasoning loop with dynamic tool selection
-- **Real-time Events**: Event system for UI progress tracking
+- **Extendable tool support**: Support for MCP or custom tools
+- **Event Hooks**: Flexible hook system for accessing any internal Agent event
+- **Composable interface**: Agent supports structured input and output schema for ease of integration
+- **Multi-agent support**: Agents can be used as tools for other agents to allow for delegation
+- **Type Safety internals**: Pydantic model validation throughout execution
 - **Error Handling**: Robust error handling with retry mechanisms
 - **Tracing & Monitoring**: Full observability with Opper's tracing system
-- **Type Safety**: Pydantic model validation throughout execution
-- **MCP Integration**: Connect to external tools via Model Context Protocol
-- **Event Hooks**: Flexible hook system for monitoring agent behavior

 ## Agent Architecture